bcarlborg/6502-programming/README.md

   - Describes the toolchain used to assemble and link binaries along with where those tools can be found and built.
   - Provides an overview of some in code constructs that are used frequently throughout the project.
   - Describes basic style and conventions used in the programs.
-- Project specific info : This repository contains many sub projects that can be built and uploaded to the 6502 system build here.
-Each of those projects has a README.md in its respective `projects/` directory.
-That readme will contain info about the specific project along with demos of the project.
+- Project specific info : This repository contains many sub projects that can be built and uploaded to the 6502 system build.
+Each has their own readme
-  - For example see the base_print_test project readme [here](projects/base_print_test/README.md)
+  - Base Print Test project [readme](projects/base_print_test/README.md)
+  - Blinking Light Timer project [readme](projects/blinking_light_timer/README.md)
+  - Simple Text Editor project [readme](projects/simple_text_editor/README.md)

 ## System Hardware